 To configure video delivery using Low Latency MPEG-DASH, contact the technical support email@example.com

-What is the stream latency
+What is stream latency?

-The usual latency of the video stream is 30-40 seconds.
+The average stream latency is 30-40 seconds.

 Stream latency reasons